Benjamin144/Habitual-Living/README.md

 ## User Experience Design
 ### **Strategy**

-My focus here is to lure buyers into purchasing a particular variety of product types for home environment.
+My focus here is to lure buyers into purchasing a particular variety of product types for the home environment.
-The site is the foundation of a whole bigger enterprise as far as eccomerce sites go, but demonstrates the ease of use well.
+The site is the foundation of a whole bigger enterprise as far as eccomerce sites go, but it's a solid platform to build out from.

 #### **Goals**
-* To eventually fashion buyers into buying products not always readily avaiable in general stores.
+* To eventually fashion buyers into buying products not always readily available in general stores.
-* Using the website would be readily convenient where customers can expect regular updates to the products
+* Using the website would be a convenient way for customers to buy innovative product designs.
+They can expect regular updates to the product database.

 #### User stories

-* First Time Visitor Goals - Standard 'Just looking'
+* First Time Visitor Goals - Standard, 'Just looking'

-*   1. Standard Access window shopper ||  I want to easily view what I am buying so to make a purchase based on a product that I might not have known before visiting the site.
+*   1. Standard Access window shopper ||  I want to easily view what I am buying so that I can make a purchase based on a product that I might not have known before visiting the site.
-*   2. Standard Access window shopper ||  I want to easily visualize a products description to get a good understanding of what to expect from my purchase.
+*   2. Standard Access window shopper ||  I want to easily visualise a products description so I can get a good understanding of what to expect from my purchase.
-*   3. Standard Access window shopper ||  I want to be able to differentiate between exotic items, and then decide on wether it's worth buying for the price
+*   3. Standard Access window shopper ||  I want to be able to differentiate between exotic items, and then decide on wether it's worth buying for the price.
-*   4. Standard Access window shopper ||  If I was to buy the product then there would need to be some way of seeing the generated amout of all my potential products
+*   4. Standard Access window shopper ||  If I was to buy the product then the site would have to provide some some way of generating a visual aide to help guide my spending.

 * A subscribed users Goals - Exclusive 'Ok I have signed up...now what'?

-*   1. Exclusive Access subscribers   ||  I want to have exclusive membership to take advantage of any offers available
+*   1. Exclusive Access subscribers   ||  Well, I want to have exclusive membership to take advantage of any offers available.
-*   2. Exclusive Access subscribers   ||  Can I store my purchases in a shopping bag and come back to it later...I will need my own user profile, can I recover my account
+*   2. Exclusive Access subscribers   ||  Could I store my purchases in a shopping bag and get back to it later?.
+Would I need my own user profile?
+Could I recover my account?
-*   3. Exclusive Access subscribers   ||  Will I be notified as to wether I have joined as a subscriber.
-I really like the itinery of products
+*   3. Exclusive Access subscribers   ||  Would I be notified as to wether I have joined as a subscriber because I really like the itinery of products and want to buy.

 * Frequent User Goals - 'Not a bad place to shop to be fair'...

-*   1. As a returning shopper ||  How easy is it for mr to find the items I need? - is there a system to make the process of finding the product easy, category, price..
+*   1. As a returning shopper ||  How easy is it for me to find the items I need? - Is there a system to make the process of finding the product straightforward, by category or price for example?.
-*   2. As a returning shopper ||  I understand the product genre, if only I can find away to search what I need across abroad range of categories
+*   2. As a returning shopper ||  I understand the product genre, if only there was a way to search what I need across a broader range of categories.
-*   3. As a returning shopper ||  if the produt wasn't available would theree be a way to leave feedback?
+*   3. As a returning shopper ||  If the product wasn't available would there be a way to leave feedback?

 ### **Scope**

+So the user triggers many possible scenarios.
+To address those concerns the following scope of ideals might help answer those concerns.

 **Regular Tech Gadgets uploaded:**
-* Creates, Reads, Updates Deletes.
+* Creates, Reads, Updates Deletes
-* Log in/out protocols
+* Log in/out protocols.
-* Stored item accessable by profiles
+* Stored items are accessable by using unique profiles.
-* Site works well on all screen sizes.
+* Site works well on all screen sizes, users enjoy relevant UX detail.
-* Backend Django Admin for easy of use updating product set
+* Backend Django admin covers easy product updates and sets administrative priviledges on the database.
-* Defensive Design.
+* Defensive Design to keep the user honest.

 ![POI](tests/poi.JPG)
+With alot of ground to cover breaking down what's a must have verses a minimum viable product especially where the site functionality is concerned, becomes a huge undertaking.
+However the site is geared to keep the user informed every step of the way.

 ### **Structure**

 User Story:
-> Site users are under no illusion that they are joining on to an eccomerce website offering
+> Site users are under no illusion that they are joining on to an eccomerce website offering.

 Branding:
 * The brand of the website is in the name Habitual Living which is the site logo.
-Infact it is visable throughout to give off a strong engaged prescence.
+Infact the logo is visable throughout to give off a strong engaging prescence.
-* The Logo will always navigate back to the Home Page and displays Website purpose which is 'Ideas For Your Perfect Home'
+* The Logo will always navigate back to the Home Page and displays the sites purpose which is 'Ideas For Your Perfect Home'.
-* It has a pleasant, clean look and feel as a modern welcoming introduction with an eye catching red :orange: hover over :Red: button to entice one into the site
+* It has a pleasant, clean look and feel and has a modern welcoming introduction with an eye catching red :orange: hover over :Red: button to entice the user into the site.

 Viewpoint:
-> The site is easy to use ad designed for maximum efficiency with convenient buttons and nav links making for a pleasant experience
+* The site is easy to use and designed for maximum efficiency with convenient buttons and nav links making for a smooth experience.

 Mandatories:
 * Navigational items, such as buttons and links are consistent and menus are available at all times.

 Actuals:

-* Nav bars are always available and once used will direct the site user to their page of choice.
-They might be intrigued at first by the navlink names.
+* Again, nav bars are always available, and once used will direct the site user to their pages of choice.
+They might be intrigued at first by the navlink names used to evoke a sense of class.
-*They have immediate options to access a shopping bag regardless of whether they were subscribed.
+* The user has an immediate option to access a shopping bag regardless of whether they were subscribed or not.
-* Shopping bag v unsubsribed might be a handy way of luring the customer into eventually buying something.
+* Shopping bag verses an unsubsribed user might be a handy way of luring the customer into eventually buying something from the store.
 * Beside the shopping trolley icon the user can choose to log, join by registering a subscription or simply leave a comment *not developed at the time of writing this*
-* There is a handy search bar above a marketing banner to help the user decide what to buy!
+* There is a handy search bar above a marketing banner tht is easily accessable for helping the user to decide what to buy!
-* If you were switching to view the Site on a mobile, then you would be able to use a nice collapsable nav bar which is made accessable via the hamburger styles icon, on the top left hand side of your device.
+* If you were switching to view the site on a mobile, then you would be able to use a nice collapsable nav bar which is made accessable via the hamburger styles icon on the top left hand side of your device.
-   * There you have different visual approach where the nav items are cascaded downwards on the LHS.
+* There you have different visual approach wherein the nav items are cascaded downwards on the LHS of the screen.
 * Again the shopping bag and links to the product pages remain intact.

 As far as navigation goes it flows like.....